ziyaad30/my_vc_convert/README.md

 Examples of generated audio using the Flickr8k Audio Corpus: https://ebadawy.github.io/post/speech_style_transfer.
 Note that these examples are a result of feeding audio reconstructions of this VAE-GAN to [an implementation of WaveNet](https://github.com/r9y9/wavenet_vocoder).

+# Works on Windows and Linux + CPU and GPU Training

 ## 1. Data Preperation

 Dataset file structure: